-Tourist Trap is a 1979 American paranormal horror film directed by David Schmoeller (Possessed; Puppetmaster; Catacombs; Crawlspace), revolving around a group of friends who wind up stranded at Mr Slausen’s “museum,” where the mannequins are very lifelike.
+Tourist Trap is a 1979 American paranormal horror feature film directed by David Schmoeller (Netherworld; Puppetmaster; Catacombs; Crawlspace; The Seduction), revolving around a group of friends who wind up stranded at Mr Slausen’s “museum,” where the mannequins are very lifelike.

 His first professional feature, Schmoeller co-wrote the script – an extension of his film school project The Spider Will Kill You – with producer J. Larry Carroll.